-2. Learn about the science of aging

-Also, take into account your bones—Goodman did a full few minutes just feeling my face.
+Also, take your facial bones into account—Goodman did a full few minutes just feeling my face.
 That way, she knew where I had strong structure and where I might need some help later on in life.
 For me, it's in my mid-face, a place that seems to have aged faster than other places on my face.

 3. Know your top priorities and treatment goals

 Imagine you had to pick one treatment to do that very day—what would it be?
 It can be overwhelming to walk in and try to change a ton of things about your face.
 Instead, pick your top priority and start with that.
 Of course, it's important to discuss everything with your specialist so they can weigh in on what they think and may be able to do for you.

 4. Look to your family members to see how you may age

-Second edition: